salehisaeed/OSCFD/MemoryManagement/README.md

 ### Cpp
-Simple C++ codes to demonstarte basic concepts on memeory management in C++
+Contains simple C++ codes to demonstrate basic concepts on memory management in C++

 ### OpenFOAM
-Two OpenFOAM application to assess and understand the functionality of tmp<>
+Contains two OpenFOAM application to assess and understand the functionality of tmp<>

+More information are provided in the lectures.